 Prerequisites: There are no pre-requisite classes for this course although it is a master's level course in statistics and will progress very quickly through basic statistics to more complex topics.
-We will be using Microsoft Excel with an option to use R/RStudio to do the applications in this class.
-While R is not required for this course, I highly recommend trying it out and thus will provide a 5 point bonus on projects for any work completed in R. If you have not had an introductory statistics course or it has been a while, I recommend several useful resources:
+We will be using Microsoft Excel.
+If you have not had an introductory statistics course or it has been a while, I recommend several useful resources: